kimcanne/Upload-Share/README.md

 # Installation Instructions

     1. Upload the files to your server
-    2. Run index.php ( Upload-Share/Upload-Share/ index.php )
+    2. Run index.php ( Upload-Share/Upload-Share/index.php )
     3. Follow instructions to complete the installation process.

 # Default Users & Passwords